MarcinMM/Dungeon-Dweller/README.markdown

 An inverted roguelike (you play as the titular dweller of a dungeon, i.e. a monster) written in Flash with copious help from Flashpunk.
 Should be quite self-sufficient as long as you can compile AS3 already :)

-# TODO MVP 8/7
+# TODO MVP 8/10

 * Wrap up time-based regen.
+* Tweak hallway generation to not draw if tile != void.
+We don't want to be overwriting existing floors.
+Line 214 of Nodemap.
+This is already done for DOORS.
 * Vertical dungeon structure (saving/loading levels for going up/down).
 Save/load decor as well.
+Tentative plan: create a LevelHolder class that stores level Tilemap, decor DecorGraphic, level collision map, NPCs and Items.
+Dungeon has a Vector (?) of LevelHolders and can only add/remove them (no updating these during play).
+We can use this later for saving the game.
 * Armor gen, [per this post.](http://codesquares.com/post/we_havent_blathered_about_design_in_a_while_armor_and_classes)
 * NPC goal management (IN PROGRESS - 50% goals, assuming pathing works)
 * PC design (races, perks), [per this post.](http://codesquares.com/post/we_havent_blathered_about_design_in_a_while_armor_and_classes)
-* Item use, rest of item creation.
 * Ability to layer transparent random tiles on top (north? y-1 anyway) of impassable tiles to create more convincing layered environments.
-* Pathing optimizations.
 * Consolidate usage of x/y vs tileX/tileY.
 I really need automagic setters and getters on any entity with a location so I can fully work in tiles rather than absolute X/Y.
 * Consolidate tile mess - right now we have solids arrays, walls objects, corner objects; need some unified way of managing this for pathfinding.
 I think I need 3 arrays: WALKABLE, SOLID, CORRIDOR.
 There's just too much overlap between corridor carving and walkables.
 * Diagonal movement.
 Do we really need this?

 # TODO FUTURE WISHLIST

+*Content/Features*

+* Item use, rest of item creation.
+* Item enhancement (tentatively spec'd in content doc) via loot drops and interactive decor items.
+* Save/load game

 *Graphics*